shalivan/shalivan.github.io/_posts/VEX/05-01-01-Orientation.md

 `@orient = qmultiply(@orient, extrarot);` -

 `cracktransform()` -  returns value of rotation scale or translate from a matrix

+`quaterniontoeuler` - returns Euler angles from a quaternion
+`dihedral` - returns the quaternion that points vector A to vector B.

 ### Copy To Points
 - Z-axis points towards N (Objects must be oriented to +Z)